-As we plan to return to campus in the fall, we are committed to the safety and well-being of all our guests.
+As we plan to return to campus this Spring, we are committed to the safety and well-being of all our guests.
 Therefore, we have implemented additional safety processes and protocols to help ensure the safety of all our operations.

 Safety in our Dining Locations